 Once the Interconnecting Customer executes the Impact Study Agreement and pays pursuant to the terms thereof, the Company will conduct the Impact Study.

-If the Interconnecting Customer has not yet selected the generationequipment, the Interconnecting Customer has the right to ask the Company to perform an Impact Study for up to three options of the same generationtype and location.
+If the Interconnecting Customer has not yet selected the Facility equipment, the Interconnecting Customer has the right to ask the Company to perform an Impact Study for up to three options of the same Facility type and location.
 However, the cost of the Impact Study will increase in accordance with the complexity of the requested options.
 Also, the Time Frame for the Impact Study will revert to a mutually agreed upon duration but not to exceed an additional one-third of the allowable Time Frame for each additional option.

 e) If the Company determines, in accordance with Good Utility Practice, that the System Modifications to the Company EPS are not substantial, the Impact Study will determine the scope and cost of the modifications as defined in Section 5.0.
 If the Company determines, in accordance with Good Utility Practice, that the System Modifications to the Company EPS are substantial, the Impact Study will produce an estimate for the modification costs (within ±25%) and a Detailed Study Agreement and cost for Interconnecting Customer’s approval.
 For Facilities requiring completion of an ASO Study, such estimate shall not include any Affected System Owner and/or Affected System Operator costs for studies or necessary system modifications to the Affected System.
 The Company shall coordinate with the Affected System Operator and/or Affected System Owner and communicate to the Interconnecting Customer the ASO’s estimated study and system modification costs.
 Interconnecting Customer shall be responsible for all actual Affected System Operator and/or Affected System Owner costs, none of which shall be subject to any cost caps or limitations under this Interconnection Tariff.